canonical/ubuntu-server-documentation/docs/explanation/perf-tune-hwloc.md

 # hwloc

 > Any tool related to system tuning is either about better understanding the
 > system or after doing so applying this knowledge.
-See
+See our common
+> {ref}`system tuning thoughts<explanation-system-tuning-disclaimer>` for
-> :ref:`<explanation-system-tuning-disclaimer>` for the general reasons for that.
+> the general reasons for that.

 The default installed package hwloc-nox provides various tools to discover the topology of the chip internal structures as well as any association devices